Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 **Q**: I am getting the error `Error: could not create workspace directory!`

 **A**: Please check the "locale" setting of your SSH client.
-Some clients (e.g. the one from MacOSX) set values that are not valid on our ZIH systems.
+Some clients (e.g. the one from Mac) set values that are not valid on our ZIH systems.
 You should overwrite `LC_CTYPE` and set it to a valid locale value like `export LC_CTYPE=de_DE.UTF-8`.

 A list of valid locales can be retrieved via `locale -a`.
-Please only use UTF8 (or plain) settings.
+Please only use `UTF-8` (or plain) settings.
 Avoid "iso" codepages!

 ----